 You can see them in the form fields palette on the right hand side in the form builder:

 Each hidden field will need a unique key.
-Try to label these something clear so you can tell what they do just by reading the name.
+Try to label these clearly so you can tell what they do just by reading the name.

 yourCampaignionURL.org/node/11/webform-ui (again, the purple bits need changing to match the form in question.